What EPC Rating Do You Need for a Heat Pump?

 What EPC Rating Should You Aim For?

 If you are planning a heat pump installation and want to maximise performance, aim to get your home's fabric to EPC band C or above before the heat pump goes in.
-The most cost-effective improvements are typically:
+The most cost-effective improvements are:

-- Double glazing: If you still have single glazing, upgrading makes a significant difference.
+- Double glazing: Significant difference if you still have single glazing.

-- Draught-proofing: Cheap and effective — sealing gaps around doors, windows, floors, and loft hatches.
+- Draught-proofing: Cheap and effective at sealing gaps.

 - Floor insulation: Particularly worthwhile for suspended timber floors.

-Our guide on improving your EPC before installing a heat pump covers these steps in detail, including costs and expected improvements.
+Our guide on improving your EPC before installing a heat pump covers these steps in detail.

 Getting an EPC Assessment

 If you do not have a valid EPC, or yours is more than 10 years old, you will need a new one before applying for the BUS grant.
 An EPC assessment costs £60 to £120 and takes about 45 minutes to an hour.
-The assessor visits your home, records construction details, measures rooms, and checks your heating system.
 The certificate is then lodged on the government register and is valid for 10 years.

 EPC Limitations to Be Aware Of